 Our common purpose and values

-Read our common purpose and values that guide and support the Trust as we deliver high quality health and social care services.
+Read our common purpose and values that guide and support the Trust as we deliver high quality health and care services.

 We aim to provide each member of staff with a workplace where they are valued, supported and empowered.
 We are committed to investing in our staff to help them fulfil their potential through a range of training and development opportunities.

 We are an equal opportunities employer welcoming, all applications regardless of a person’s age, gender, religion, marital status, sexual orientation or ethnic origin.

 The Trust collects, stores and processes personal information about all staff.
 For more information please read our staff privacy notice (General Data Protection Notice).

 We advertise our job vacancies via Trac, an online recruitment system.
 Take your next career step and jump at a new opportunity – join Team WCHC today!

 Follow us on Facebook for the latest recruitment news and events.

 Thinking of returning to practice as an Allied Health Professional (AHP)

 If your circumstances have changed and you are thinking of returning to work we would like to support you on your Return to Practice (RtP) journey to re-register with the Health and Care Professions Council (HCPC).